XkF21WNJ/WizardTree/README.md

 ## Description

 Crawls the tales of /u/XiuathoTheWizard and compiles them into easier to handle formats (json and html).
-Uses Jupyter notbook, on python 2.7 (python 3 might also work, but hasn't been test).
+Uses Jupyter notbook, on python 2.7 (python 3 might also work, but hasn't been tested).

 ## Instructions

-Install your favorite python distribution, and add the packages: jupyter, praw, html, json.
+Install your favourite python distribution, and add the packages: jupyter, praw, html, json.
 After that open the notebook and follow the instructions to generate the .json and .html files.

 More details to come.